 For NB.IoT operation in NR in-band, the occupied bandwidth for each NR carrier with NB-IoT shall be less than than the BS channel bandwidth.

+If the BS supports LP-WUS operation, the occupied bandwidth for each NR carrier with LP-WUS shall be less than the BS channel bandwidth.

 <<Next change>>

 6.6.3.1 General